declan94/secret-share/README.md

 ```

 #### Install from tarball
-For macos or linux, you can download [Release Tarball](https://github.com/declan94/secret-share/releases), unzip it then directly use the binary program.
+For macos or linux, you can download [Release Tarball](https://github.com/declan94/secret-share/releases), unzip it then directly use the pre-built binary program.

 ## Usage